ayeuhugyu/PepperBot/notes.md

   - date because it has been replaced with date_to_timestamp
   - get_update because it was stupid
   - get_deepwoken_build because i dont really deepwoken much more
+- you can now choose which tools are enabled in your prompt/conversation
 - p/prompt has been completely overhauled
   - prompts are now automatically saved instead of you having to do p/prompt save
   - prompts can now be published for viewing on the prompt browser